 application traffic steering

 Traffic tromboning

-Unfortunately, IP routing is limited and cannot distinguish between different types of traffic going to the same destination.
+Unfortunately, IP routing is limited, and different types of traffic going to the same destination cannot be distinguished.
 Traffic steering based on traditional Layer 2 or 3 mechanisms is inefficient and does not allow dynamic capabilities.

+application traffic steering